swipswaps/objectiv-analytics/modelhub/README.md

 ### Your own code
-To use ModelHub in your own code,you need to import the package and use it to get a Bach DataFrame object to perform your operations on .
+To use ModelHub in your own code,you need to import the package and use it to get a Bach DataFrame object to perform your operations on.
 The object can be instantiated as follows, where the `db_url` and `table_name` should be adjusted depending on where the data is stored and how to access it.
 ```python
 from modelhub import ModelHub